Hybrid Action Reinforcement Learning for Quantum Architecture Search: Reinforcement Learning Environment Design

 \subsection{Random Halting of the RL Environment}

-Following~\citet{patel2024curriculum}, the maximum number of steps per episode, $n_{\text{step}}$, defines the upper bound on the circuit construction process.
-Under the random halting (RH) scheme, the episode length $L$ is drawn from a negative binomial distribution parameterized by $n_{\text{step}}$ and a failure probability $p$.
-This stochastic cap on episode length allows variability across episodes.
-Furthermore, if the agent constructs a circuit whose estimated energy falls below a given threshold, the episode is terminated early, resulting in $L < n_{\text{step}}$~\citet{dougherty1990probability}.
+Following~\cite{patel2024curriculum}, the maximum number of steps per episode, $L$, defines the upper bound on the circuit construction process.
+Under the random halting (RH) scheme, a stochastic cap $\ell \le L$ is drawn from a negative binomial distribution~\cite{dougherty1990probability} parameterized by $L$ and a failure probability $p$, which specifies the maximum allowed length for the current episode.
+This stochastic cap introduces variability across episodes.
+Furthermore, if the agent constructs a circuit whose estimated energy falls below a given threshold, the episode may terminate early, resulting in an actual length shorter than $\ell$.
 The main motivation for RH is to encourage the agent to adapt to variable-length episodes and to improve exploration efficiency by enabling the discovery of more compact circuits in early successful episodes.